 Iron infusion: Uses, benefits, and what to expect

-As a reproductive medicine and women’s health specialist I am used to seeing women with really low iron, due to various gynaecological conditions.
+As a healthcare practitioner I am used to seeing women with really low iron, due to various gynaecological conditions.

 Many women do not even know they are low in iron until they get bloods tests to show that they are.
 Being low in iron can be very dangerous for a woman on so many levels.